Thank you for visiting Rosie On The House, the online home to Arizona's longest running weekend radio broadcast!

 Click To View Larger

-While it’s a fairly straightforward system, it must be properly used and maintained to avoid potential issues.
+While it’s a straightforward system, it must be properly used and maintained to avoid potential issues.
 When having a septic system, one must be acutely aware of what they put down the drain and how it affects the system.

 The septic system’s leach field and tank must be maintained properly.
 Skipping the regular maintenance can result in the tank water becoming greasy.
 This grease then deposits into the soil, preventing water from passing through and thus saturating the leach field.
 An over-saturated leach field has multiple repercussions.